 If you’re like most people who visit Paris, you probably want to make sure you don’t miss the must-see sights.
 Seriously!
-Who takes their first trip to Paris with seeing Notre Dame or the Eiffel Tower?
+Who takes their first trip to Paris without seeing Notre Dame or the Eiffel Tower?

 But, at the same time, I’m sure you also want to go beyond the basics and find the best non touristy things to do in Paris.
 That’s why first-time visitor articles and tips for Paris are just as popular as reads about off the beaten path Paris or Paris hidden gems.

 So, if you’re visiting Paris for the first time, use my cheat sheet linked above.
 But then, sprinkle in a few of the top non touristy things to do in Paris for a trip that’s all your own.

 Non Touristy Things to Do in Paris:

 5 Ways to Go Beyond the Eiffel Tower

 What’s more quintessential than riding around Paris on a Vespa accompanied by a local who knows where to go and how to get there without GPS or a map?
 Why not add a local twist to your sightseeing plans with one of Paris best kept secrets?